ariesteam/ariesteam.github.com/modules/carbonspecs.markdown

 ### Additional contributors

-Ted Auch and Serguei Krivov reviewed generalized carbon models.
-Specific case studies were developed by Mark Casias (Orange County) and Sam Gorton and Jennifer Wright (Vermont).
-Data and model review were provided by Dave Batker and Paula Swedeen at Earth Economics for Western Washington and Miro Honzak at Conservation International for Madagascar.
+Ted Auch and Serguei Krivov provided input on the initial ARIES carbon models.
+Mark Casias developed the case study for Orange County.
+Sam Gorton developed the agricultural carbon case study for Vermont.
+Dave Batker, Jim Pittman, and Paula Swedeen provided data and model review for the Western Washington case study.
+Miro Honzak provided data and model review for the Madagascar case study.
+An expert review panel including individuals from the U.S. Geological Survey, University of Arizona, Bureau of Land Management, and other organizations provided data and model review for the San Pedro case study.

 </div>